Flixnore/1080-final/README.md

 Open VCV Rack, module should be there

-If this doesn't work, see [VCV Rack Plugin Development](https://vcvrack.com/manual/PluginDevelopmentTutorial)
+If this doesn't work, follow more detailed instructions a [VCV Rack Plugin Development](https://vcvrack.com/manual/PluginDevelopmentTutorial)

+For serious questions, please raise an issue in GitHub and I will respond asap

+Feel free to use or modify this for any purpose, as long as you do not sell it or claim credit for developing it